habanerohq/super_resources/README.md

 ### Builder Method

 SuperResources extracts the construction of a new resource into the `build_resource` method.
-If you need to create a new resource, say in a special action, use 'build_resource' so that SuperResource can also keep track of it (for example, make sure that `resource' answers the built object).

-If you need to do specialized work for the build, pass the a block to `build_resource` that evaluates to an object with the state you need.
-For example:
+If you need to do specialized work for the build, override the `build_resource` method and be sure to memoize your result:

-    build_resource do
-      resource_class.new do |p|
-        # initialize the state here
-      end
-    end

-More commonly, you would redefine the whole method so that it always behaves the same way for its enclosing controller:

     def build_resource
-      super do
+      memoize_resource do
         resource_class.new do |p|
           # initialize the state here
         end